aochider/candid/DESIGN.md

 - users can view a card in the “User Card Queue” that displays a single "Position Statement" posted by another user
 - A "Position Statement" card displays the username of the user who posted it in small text at the bottom, with the “Position Statement” in text that fills a substantial portion of the card
 - when a user is viewing a "Position Statement" from another user, they can interact with it in the following ways:
-    - Swiping left will register a "disagree" to the "Position Statement"
+    - Swiping left will register a "disagree" to the "Position Statement" [is there an "undo" for accidental swiping?]
     - Swiping right will register an "agree" to the "Position Statement"
     - Swiping down will register a "Pass" to the position statement
     - Swiping up will initiate a one-on-one chat request with the user that posted the statement